wanderson33245/The-Metal-Corpus/README.md

 ## Analysis & Findings

-The full analysis lives in [The Metal Corpus.ipynb](The Metal Corpus.ipynb).
+The full analysis lives in [The Metal Corpus](The%20Metal%20Corpus.ipynb).
 Here's what's covered:

-- The most common word in metal is 'life,' not 'death' — eleven of fourteen subgenres agree, even death metal.
+- **The most common word in metal is 'life,' not 'death'**.
+Eleven of fourteen subgenres agree, even death metal.
 Only black metal actually leads with 'death.'
-- The most disproportionately "metal" word is 'blackened' — so tied to the genre it's become a prefix of its own (blackened death metal, blackened thrash, blackened crust punk)
+- **The most disproportionately "metal" word is 'blackened'**.
+So tied to the genre it's become a prefix of its own (blackened death metal, blackened thrash, blackened crust punk)
-- The most universally "metal" word is 'fade' — not the most extreme anywhere, but the only word disproportionately common across nearly every subgenre
+- **The most universally "metal" word is 'fade'**.
+Not the most extreme anywhere, but the only word disproportionately common across nearly every subgenre
-- Most Unique Words by Subgenre — what genuinely sets death metal's vocabulary apart from doom, or glam from gothic
+- **Most Unique Words by Subgenre**.
+What genuinely sets death metal's vocabulary apart from doom, or glam from gothic?
-- Symphonic and Gothic Metal have far higher female vocalist representation — 48.3% and 44.8%, respectively, against a 6.6% baseline across the dataset
+- **Symphonic and Gothic Metal have far higher female vocalist representation**: 48.3% and 44.8%, respectively, against a 6.6% baseline across the dataset
 - ...and more

 ---